wangsic4/Sicheng-personal-website/README.md

 # Sicheng-Wang-Projects

-My name is Sichen(James) Wang, a Master of Engineering Student at Conerll Univeristy.
-This repositery consists of the Data Analytical/Quantitative Finance Projects I have completed.
+Hello!
+My name is Sichen(James) Wang, a Master of Financial Engineering Student at Conerll Univeristy.
+My work focuses on leveraging econometrics tools and machine learning algorithms on Portfolio Construction, Credit Risk, and Market Risk.